jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/README.md

 Introduction to AI concepts and OpenAI API.
 Students will learn about GPT models and create a simple chatbot with distinct persona and memory capabilities.

 #### Detailed Content

+NOTE: Content will be added each week for Fall 2024

 - [**Week 1:** Course Introduction and AI Overview](./modules/ai_overview.md)
 - [**Week 2:** Prompt Engineering and OpenAI API Basics](./modules/prompting_openai_api.md)